-Research Professor of Art History, has been awarded an Evan Pugh Professorship.
+Evan Pugh Professor of Art History, has been elected an Honorary Member of the Christian Archaeological Society in Athens.
+This is an honor limited to ten scholars outside of Greece.
+Dr. Culter has been elected a Fellow of the Medieval Academy of America.
+Dr. Cutler has been awarded an Evan Pugh Professorship.
 President Graham Spanier writes: "The designation of Evan Pugh Professor is the highest honor that the University can bestow on a faculty member.
 These professorships date back to discussions that began at the University in 1948.
 In February 1959, the University Senate endorsed a recommendation calling for a the establishment of a limited number of Evan Pugh Research Professorships.
 Between 1960 and 2004, a total of 55 outstanding faculty members were honored with this designation, of which 24 are currently active."
-See the Fall 2004 Arts & Architecture Newsletter for more information.

 Nancy Locke, Associate Professor of Art History, delivered a paper entitled "Cézanne in the Shadow of Poussin" as part of a lecture series at the University of Georgia, Athens, Georgia on March 24, 2005.

 Joyce Henri Robinson, Affiliate Associate Professor of Art History and Curator, Palmer Museum of Art, presented a paper, "'Plantation Forumula': Some Thoughts on Southern Black Outsider Art," in the session Self-Taught Art in the Old and New South, at the College Art Association Annual Conference, February 16-19, 2005, in Atlanta, Georgia.

 Dr. Okeke-Agulu, Assistant Professor of Art History, chaired the session Art Historical Perspectives on African Modernists, at the College Art Association Annual Conference, February 16-19, 2005, in Atlanta, Georgia.